klequis/mui-autocomplete-downshift/README.md

-# Material UI Autocomplete Example
+# Material UI Autocomplete with Downshift

-Material UI autocomplete example broken into separate components
+Material UI autocomplete, using downshift, example broken into separate components